Old money: United States

-After the American Civil War (1861–1865), many in this social class saw their wealth greatly reduced.
+After the American Civil War (1861–1865), many in the upper-upper class saw their wealth greatly reduced.
 Their slaves became freedmen.
 Union forces under Generals William Tecumseh Sherman and Philip Sheridan had also cut wide swaths of destruction through portions of Virginia, the Carolinas and Georgia.
 They destroyed crops, killed or confiscated livestock, burned barns and gristmills, and in some cases torched plantation houses and even entire cities such as Atlanta.
 They were using scorched earth tactics, designed to starve the Confederate States of America into submission.
 After the Thirteenth Amendment to the United States Constitution (1865) and the emancipation of the slaves, many plantations were converted to sharecropping.
 African American freedmen were working as sharecroppers on the same land which they had worked as slaves before the war.
 Despite the fact that their circumstances were greatly reduced, the enactment of Jim Crow laws and the disenfranchisement of freed black people allowed many planter class families in the Southern United States to regain their political prominence, if not their great wealth, following Reconstruction (1863–1877).

 In the early 20th century, the upper-upper class were seen as more prestigious than the nouveau riche even if the nouveau riche had more wealth.
 During the late 19th century and early 20th century, the nouveau rich flaunted their wealth by building Gilded Age mansions that emulated the palaces of European royalty, while old money was more conservative.
 American "Old money" families tend to adhere to various Mainline Protestant denominations; Episcopalians and Presbyterians are the most prevalent among them.

-Some families with "old money" include: